COMP1100-PAL/comp1100-pal.github.io/_posts/2017-08-11-recursing-through-record-types.md

 4. Write a function ``movePlane`` that will change the coordinate of the plane by size 1, given an input direction of the sharknado.
 For example: ``movePlane`` called with the input ``Up`` on a plane at location (1,0) will move the plane to location (1,1).

-5.Now write a function ``movePlaneN`` that will recursively change the direction and coordinate of the plane n times.
+5. Now write a function ``movePlaneN`` that will recursively change the direction and coordinate of the plane n times.
 (Hint: ``movePlaneN`` should use the previously defined ``changeDir``/``changeDirN`` and ``movePlane``)

 # Extension: Further recursion questions